 You can check Optus’ network coverage here.

 Telstra is Australia’s most expensive mobile network but it also has the best coverage and there is almost nowhere their service doesn’t work.
-Sure it may be nice to get access on a dirt track in the middle of the outback, but it shouldn’t have to cost as much as it does.
+Sure it may be nice to get coverage on a dirt track in the middle of the outback, but it shouldn’t have to cost as much as it does.

 You can check Telstra’s network coverage here.